Hybrid Variation Available

 Before buying a new CR-V compact SUV, check the Kelley Blue Book Fair Purchase Price to know what you should be paying.
 The CR-V’s resale values are comfortably above average, with the hybrid version faring a little better.
 Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.

-A CR-V with front-wheel drive achieves 30 mpg in combined city/highway driving.
-All-wheel drive costs just a couple of miles per gallon.
-That’s about level with the Toyota RAV4 and both are among the best in this respect.
-For those with a keener interest in fuel efficiency, the CR-V Hybrid can manage an impressive 40 mpg combined (and it’s quicker).
+A 2026 Honda CR-V with front-wheel drive achieves 30 mpg in combined city/highway driving.
+Opting for all-wheel drive hardly makes a dent, costing just one mpg for 29 combined.
+For those seeking even higher fuel efficiency, the CR-V Hybrid can manage an impressive 40 mpg combined (and it’s quicker).

-Up front are what Honda calls Body Stabilizing Seats, designed to promote ideal posture and reduce fatigue.
-We’ve found that they do indeed feel comfortable, supportive and fine for long stints.
-The rear seats have seat belt reminders and their occupants enjoy an expansive 41 inches of legroom.
+The Honda CR-V treats the driver and passenger to what it calls Body Stabilizing Seats, designed to promote ideal posture and reduce fatigue.
+We’ve found that they do indeed feel comfortable, supportive, and fine for long stints.
+The rear seats have seat belt reminders, and their occupants enjoy an expansive 41 inches of legroom.

-There’s a maturity to the CR-V’s exterior design.
-As there should be, considering this is the sixth generation.
-But where previous models tried to be the most anonymous thing in the parking lot, there’s now greater presence — in a tasteful way.
+There’s a maturity to the exterior design of this latest-gen CR-V. As there should be, considering this is the sixth iteration of it.
+But where previous models tried to be the most anonymous thing in the parking lot, there’s now a greater presence — in a tasteful way.
 Some of the subtler touches include a wide and upright windshield, contributing to excellent outward vision.
-The base LX comes with 17-inch steel wheels.
-Alloy wheels are fitted to the rest of the range.
+The base LX comes with 17-inch steel wheels; 18-inch alloy wheels are fitted to the rest of the range.
 Running boards, fender flares, and a tailgate spoiler are all optional.

 Apple CarPlay/Android Auto

 Phone integration is rather ubiquitous at this point, but that hasn’t dulled its appeal.
-It’s standard in the CR-V, and the higher EX-L trim also enables wireless connectivity for both systems.
+For 2026, we appreciate that it’s now wireless across the board.

 Wireless charging